switchnollie/vercel-cdktf-example/README.md

-# Example Next13 App Deployment using CDKTF
+# Example Vercel Next13 App Deployment using CDKTF

 This is a minimal example showing how to deploy a Next 13 application on Vercel via CDK for Terraform (cdktf) and the [official Vercel Terraform Provider](https://github.com/vercel/terraform-provider-vercel).